Back to jobs

 Qualifications:

-• Strong proficiency with Microsoft Office (Outlook, Excel, PowerPoint) and Teams, including the ability to use Excel and PowerPoint to prepare reports, analyze information, and create polished presentations.
+• Strong proficiency with Microsoft Office (Outlook, Excel, PowerPoint) and Teams.

 Compensation and Benefits information: Van Metre offers excellent benefits, and a work environment that fosters and rewards excellence.
 We also promote work/life balance, including a robust Employee Wellness Program.
 We encourage employees to make full use of vacation and other company-paid leave to refresh their bodies and minds.